Group of students chatting and drinking coffee on the couch in their apartment.

 Affordability: Budget-Friendly Housing for Students

 The most important factor influencing a student's choice of where to rent is affordability.
 College is expensive, and students are on a tight budget with or without their parents' help.
-You're more likely to attract student tenants with competitive rental rates.
+86 percent of surveyed student renters said that price was one of their top considerations, meaning you're more likely to attract student tenants if you have competitive rental rates.
 Student renters also love a good deal, so consider offering a rent concession to get them in the door.

 Location: Why Proximity Matters for Student Housing